-If you send e-newsletters regularly, you probably find yourself wondering how you can increase the number of people reading them.
-Here's how: split testing.
+If you create and send email newsletters regularly, you might be wondering how you can increase the number of people reading them.
+In this post I’m going to show you a simple way to you can do this — by using split testing.

 What is split testing?

 Split testing involves sending different versions of your e-newsletters to some of the people on your mailing list, monitoring the performance of each, and sending the ‘best’ performing one to the remainder of your list.

 It generally involves four steps:

 - You create two or more versions of your e-newsletter.

 - You send these different versions to a small percentage of email addresses on your mailing list.

 - You compare how each version of your e-newsletter performs in terms of either opens or click throughs.